 Our dogs are no different when it comes to reaping the benefits of this ancient healing tool.
-Massage can help relieve stress, increase circulation, relax sore and stiff muscles and can aid in the recovery of illness.
+Massage can help relieve stress, increase circulation, relax sore and stiff muscles, and aid in the recovery of illness.

 Not only that but touching and stroking your dog releases a powerful hormone called Oxytocin, sometimes referred to as the love drug, as it creates deep feelings of affection and attachment.

-The good news is that not only is your dog getting a blast of Oxytocin while being massaged but you are too thereby increasing your bond with your dog.
+The good news is that not only is your dog getting a blast of Oxytocin while being massaged, but you are too, thereby increasing your bond.

 Why massage is good for your dog

 - Reduces stress.
-We aren’t the only ones to suffer from stress.
+We aren’t the only ones to suffer from stress and anxiety.
 Our dogs can become anxious over any number of things.
-How many dogs could benefit from feeling a bit more relaxed on bonfire night for example?
+How many dogs could benefit from feeling a bit more relaxed on bonfire night, for example?

 - Relaxes muscles.
 Massage can help relax and soften overused or injured muscles.
 Dogs are just as prone to muscle stiffness as we are.
 Repetitive movements like jumping in and out of a car or pulling on a lead can result in sore or damaged muscles and tendons.

 - Promotes flexibility.
-Older dogs or dogs with conditions like arthritis can benefit from gentle massage as it helps relieve pain and increase flexibility in the joints.
+Older dogs or dogs with conditions like arthritis can benefit from gentle massage as it helps relieve pain and increase flexibility and motion in the joints.

 - Increases circulation.
-Massage enhances the flow of blood to the organs and skin, aiding digestion, boosting immunity and decreasing blood pressure.
+Massaging your dog enhances blood flow to the organs and skin, aiding digestion, boosting immunity and decreasing blood pressure.

 - Wellbeing.
 If you’ve ever had a massage and enjoyed it, you will know that you feel good for some time afterwards.
 Our dogs experience a similar feeling and benefit from that sense of wellbeing for a while after their treatment.

 - Bonding.
-It’s a great way to bond with your dog (if your dog enjoys it) and strengthen your relationship
+Massage is a great way to bond with your dog (if your dog enjoys it) and strengthen your relationship.

 When to seek professional help

-With so many advantages of a having a good massage, you may be tempted to go and grab your dog now for a quick rub down.
-But there are times when you should not try a home massage but seek professional help.
+With so many advantages of having a good massage, you may be tempted to go and grab your dog now for a quick rub down.
+But there are times when you should not try to massage your dog at home massage but seek professional help.